falguniraina/kong/CONTRIBUTING.md

   end
   ```

-And finally, most importantly: use your best judgment to design an
+And finally, most importantly: use your best judgement to design an
 efficient algorithm.
 Doing so will always be more performant than a
 poorly-designed algorithm, even following all the performance tricks of the
 language you are using. :smile: